eliseydah/todo-js/wishlist/README.md

 - Click the button `Go Somewhere` to navigate to the webpage of the wish item.

 ## File Structure
-- App.vue — main file.
+- wishlist.html — main HTML file.
+- wishlist.css — styling for the application.
+- wishlist.js — JavaScript code implementing the app's functionality.